spasquier/symfony4-demo/README.md

 # Symfony 4 - Demo

-Project to explore a clean Symfony 4.4.5 installation features.
+Project to test features on a clean Symfony 4.4 installation.

 ## Installation